Current Graduate Students

 Liliana Barbosa, B.S.

-Liliana is a graduate researcher in the Trejos GSR research group.
-Her research focuses on the characterization of gunshot residue by ammunition and firearm types through the analysis of organic components via liquid chromatography-mass spectrometry.
-Liliana graduated from WVU in May of 2024 with a degree in Forensic Chemistry.
+Liliana is a graduate researcher in the Trejos GSR group.
+Her research focuses on the characterization of gunshot residue by ammunition and firearm types through the analysis of organic and inorganic components via liquid chromatography-mass spectrometry, scanning electron microscopy, and laser induced breakdown spectroscopy.
+Liliana graduated from WVU in May of 2024 with a degree in Forensic Chemistry and a minor in Law and Legal Studies.

 Current Undergraduate Students